Model of Chevrolet Suburban 1985 , textures are ZIP file.

 Car in white studio are renders from Keyshot.

-There 2 blend files of this model here:
+There is one blend file of this model here:

 NOTE: Collada (dae) file has non subdivision wire (able for games)